Get tips, join events & make friends in Munich

 The pros & cons of living in Munich

 No place is perfect.
-There’s always the good, the bad, and the ugly — find out what our Canadian members love about their life abroad but also the challenges they face in Munich.
+There’s always the good, the bad, and the ugly — find out what our British members love about their life abroad but also the challenges they face in Munich.

 Pros:

-• Safety: Munich is a very safe city.
-There’s relatively little crime, with Munich regularly ranking as the safest big city in Germany.
+Safety: There’s relatively little crime, with Munich regularly ranking as the safest big city in Germany.

-• Vacation days: In Germany, you’re entitled to a minimum of 20 vacation days a year (for a 5-day week).
+Vacation days: In Germany, you’re entitled to a minimum of 20 vacation days a year (for a 5-day week).
 The actual number of vacation days is often notably higher, though.
 Plus, Bavaria has many public holidays throughout the year.
-This gives you more time to relax than you would with the minimum ten days of vacation time in Canada.
+This gives you more time to relax and enjoy the nearby lakes and mountains.

-• Public transportation: Public transportation in Munich is much superior to that of the UK (London excluded).
+Public transport: Public transport in Munich is much superior to that of the UK (London excluded).
 Buses and trams as well as the S-Bahn and subway are kept clean and offer frequent services.
 Tickets are affordable, especially when getting a monthly pass, and often also cover children accompanying their parents.

 Cons:

-• Cultural differences: Germans are not known to be as friendly as Canadians, so making local connections might be harder.
+Cultural differences: Germans can be very direct to point that it might even seem rude — so making local connections might be harder.

 User profile picture